Europe Complete Comeback Against USA To Retain Solheim Cup

 It was the first time that the matches have ended in a draw and the first time Europe has held the Cup three times in row.

-Ciganda, all square with three to play, holed from four feet at the 16th and from two feet at the short 17th.
+Ciganda, all square with three to play, holed from 4 feet at the 16th and from 2 feet at the short 17th.

 “I'm so happy,” said Ciganda, who was congratulated by Spain's King Felipe VI, and in turn thanked European captain Suzann Pettersen.